TakorSK/GestionEtudiant/app/src/main/java/com/pack/uniflow/README.txt

     - Fix drawer display for each account type                                    [High]
     - Fix Lifecycle problem in profile fragment                                   [High]
     - Add Upload/Sign-in loading animations and disable button during process     [Medium]
-    - Add a "target" list in CreatePost fragment (e.g. all, unis, admins)         [Medium]
     - Add an edit option for each thing in the admin panel.
 [Medium]
     - Add a Uni Panel where the uni admin can look at the students list and maybe edit them.
 [Medium]
     - Add Settings: profile info edit (e.g. name, email)                          [Low]